Facilities at Alder Hey

 Ronald McDonald House

 Ronald McDonald House is an independent charity which provides free on-site accommodation for families.
 You can find more details on our Ronald McDonald House page.

 Alder Hey Children’s Charity

-Call in to see them in the atrium and find out about fundraising opportunities, make a donation or buy charity gifts.
+Alder Hey Children's Charity has already raised over £20m in vital funding to support Alder Hey in the Park but still needs your support!
+Call in to see them in the Atrium and find out about fundraising opportunities, upcoming charity events, how to make a donation or choose from a selection of charity shop gifts.